When do our auctions run?

 - This contract outlines and includes our terms and conditions, fees and charges.

 - If a cash sale offer is accepted, paperwork is filled out and payment is made to the nominated bank account.

 Step 5 – We prepare the item for auction

-Step 6 – The item goes to auction
+Step 6 – The item is allocated to an auction

-No - Our Vendor program is conducted only through our Sydney Head Office.
-We do however, with prior arrangement, facilitate the drop off of items at our interstate auction venues.
+No - Our Vendor program is conducted directly through our Sydney Head Office.

 You can still sell it at auction.
 Jewellery and precious metals are appraised based on their weight and quality.
 Our expert team can help you with the assessment.

 Do I need to clean my jewellery before I send it to you?

 I don't have any paperwork with my submission - will this affect the value?